xotahal/react-native-material-ui/README.md

 # Components

-This library needs better documentation of components.
-For now, in this section are some gifs and pictures.
+Here is a list of all component included in this library.
+(I'm working on documentation for every each component.
+Be patient please :))

 - Avatar
 - [Button](https://github.com/xotahal/react-native-material-ui/blob/master/docs/Button.md)